fingerprintjs/fingerprintjs-android/docs/migration_to_v2.md

 1. Call `Fingerprinter.getFingerprintingSignalsProvider()`
 2. Call `fingerprintingSignalsProvider.manufacturerNameSignal`

-This approach requires less code and does not involve unnecessary fingerprint calculation.
+This approach requires less code and does not involve unnecessary fingerprint calculations.
 Also, it allows to reduce the complexity of the code base by making signal's hierarchy *flat*, i.e. not dividing signals into different signal groups based on their nature.

 ### Introducing API for custom fingerprinting
-The new method `Fingerprinter.getFingerprint(fingerprintingSignals, hasher)` allows you to create fingerprints based on whatever signals you want.
+The new method `Fingerprinter.getFingerprint(fingerprintingSignals, hasher)` allows you to create fingerprints based on any set of signals.
 In order to get signals first, use `FingerprintingSignalsProvider` class.
+See the example in the [API reference](https://github.com/fingerprintjs/fingerprintjs-android/blob/release/2.0.0/docs/api_reference.md#raw-signals-access-and-custom-fingerprinting)

 ### Changing behaviour of the factory method
 Not only we have removed `configuration` parameter from the factory method, but also changed it's behaviour.
 This is why now we have `FingerprinterFactory.create(context)` method instead of `FingerprinterFactory.getInstance(context, configuration)` method.